-There are two Great Lakes (Michigan and Superior) that could be on the Wisconsin “best lake” list, but instead we selected a lake that is purely a Wisconsin experience.
-Lake Geneva offers relaxed beaches, hiking trails, nearby golf courses, ziplining, horseback riding, fishing and boating.
-One special feature is historic Yerkes Observatory, built in 1897, that you can tour at Williams Bay.
+There are two Great Lakes (Michigan and Superior) that could be on the Wisconsin “best lake” list, but we selected a lake that’s a purely Wisconsin experience.

 Wyoming: Grand Teton Lakes

-The Grand Teton Lakes lie within Grand Teton National Park — and the deepest and most southern of these lakes is Jenny Lake, a popular spot for guided boat tours.
-There are also extensive hiking trails around the lake with some challenging and steep terrain on the Cascade Canyon trail.
+The Grand Teton Lakes lie within Grand Teton National Park, along the Teton Mountain Range.
+The deepest and most southern of these lakes is 1,200-acre Jenny Lake, a popular spot for guided boat tours.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.